Ramagupta: Inscriptions

+This image of the Lord, the venerable Puspadanta/Chandraprabha, was commissioned by the Mahārājadhiraja Śrī Rāmagupta, at the instigation of Celüksamana, son of Golakyãntí, who is the pupil of the preceptor Sarpa-sena-ksamana and the grand pupil of the pãnipãtrikau Chandra-ksamana, preceptor (ãcãrya) and forbearing monk [ksamanasmmana].

 Based on the reconstructed text, all three inscriptions appear to contain same text except the name of the tirthankara.
-They state that emperor Ramagupta caused the statues to be built at the behest of a mendicant.
-The mendicant was named Chella Kshamana or Chelu-kshamana (IAST: Celū-kṣamaṇa), who was a son Golakyanti and a pupil of Acharya Sarppasena-kshamana, who in turn, was a pupil's pupil of Chandra-kshamana.
+They state that emperor Ramagupta caused the statues to be built at the behest of a mendicant called Chella Kshamana or Chelu-kshamana (IAST: Celū-kṣamaṇa).

 These inscriptions do not mention that Ramagupta belonged to the Gupta dynasty, and do not mention any date.
 However, following arguments can be made to date them to the 4th century, and to support the identification of the Ramagupta mentioned in these inscriptions as a Gupta emperor: